Course overview

 Forensic Case Studies and the Law

-This module provides you with the essential legal knowledge to support you in developing the skills required of a forensic investigator.
-Through research and case studies, you will develop an understanding of the role of the courts and relevant investigatory legislation in the UK and how forensic examinations contribute to the criminal justice process.
+Gain the essential legal knowledge and skills you need to be a forensic investigator.
+Through research and case studies, you develop an understanding of the role of courts and relevant investigatory legislation in the UK, as well as how forensic examinations contribute to the criminal justice process.

 Forensic Evidence and Recovery

-You are introduced to the fundamental concepts of forensic science in both a theoretical and practical manner.
-A range of chemical and biological forensic evidence types are also introduced, and their recovery and examination in the forensic laboratory considered.
-You begin to look at how these evidence types are presented in an investigative environment.
+Understand the fundamental concepts of forensic science, theoretically and practically.
+A range of chemical and biological forensic evidence types are introduced and their recovery and examination in the forensic laboratory considered.
+You also examine how these evidence types are presented in an investigative environment.

 Intelligence and Digital Investigation

-This module provides students with the opportunity to identify and examine potential sources of intelligence as part of wider digital investigations.
-Students will examine where such sources might be located, their structure, contents and value to an investigation as well as surrounding legal and ethical implications involved with such information and the use of it.
-Relevant approaches to examining and interpreting intelligence sources will be identified and discussed, supplemented by reference to real-world scenarios and application
+As part of a wider digital investigation, you identify and examine potential sources of intelligence.
+You explore where these sources might be located, their structure, contents and value to an investigation as well as surrounding legal and ethical implications involved in using this information.
+Relevant approaches to examining and interpreting intelligence sources are identified and discussed, alongside references to real-world scenarios.

 Year 2 core modules

-Bioarchaeology focuses on the analysis of biological remains from archaeological sites in order to understand the life experiences of these people.
-Incorporating skeletal anatomy, osteology, archaeology, and anthropology, this module will lead you through the process of identifying, recovering, and analysing human remains.
-The module is delivered by a mixture of taught sessions, seminar discussions, and hands-on practical labs that will allow you to explore this discipline, and its application to forensic investigations.
+Bioarchaeology focuses on the analysis of biological remains from archaeological sites to understand the life experiences of these people.
+Incorporating skeletal anatomy, osteology, archaeology, and anthropology, you explore the process of identifying, recovering, and analysing human remains.

 Professional Practice and the Expert Witness

-This module is an introduction to the role of the expert witness in legal proceedings in the UK, from handling of evidence and writing scientific statements to being an effective expert witness in the courtroom.
-A professional practice theme throughout includes codes of conduct, quality standards and accreditation, to equip you with key information and skills required in a career in forensic practice.
-The legal framework will also be explored including aspects of UK and international law.
+Explore the role of an expert witness in legal proceedings in the UK, from handling evidence and writing scientific statements, to being an effective witness in the courtroom.
+Through professional practice, you learn about codes of conduct, quality standards and accreditation as you gain the key information and skills you need for a career in forensic practice.
+You also explore the legal framework, including aspects of UK and international law.

 Optional work placement year